Our Business Practices

 We adhere to the highest standards of corporate governance and ethical conduct.
 We believe that accountability, transparency and good decision-making support our business, serve our customers and create value for our shareholders.

-1. The Board of Directors welcomes communications from the Company’s shareholders and it is the policy of the Company to facilitate communications of shareholders with the Board of Directors, Committees of the Board and individual directors.
-Communications to the directors must be in writing and sent care of the Company's Secretary and General Counsel to Discover Financial Services, 2500 Lake Cook Road, Riverwoods, Illinois 60015.
+1. The Board of Directors of Discover Financial Services (the “Company”) welcomes communications from the Company’s shareholders, and it is the policy of the company to facilitate communications of shareholders with the Board, Committees of the Board, and individual directors.
+Communications to the directors must be in writing and sent care of the Company's General Counsel and Corporate Secretary to Discover Financial Services, 2500 Lake Cook Road, Riverwoods, Illinois 60015.
 Communications received in this manner will be handled in accordance with procedures approved by the Board’s independent directors.

-2. Under these procedures, communications from shareholders are distributed as appropriate by the Company’s Secretary and General Counsel to the appropriate director or directors.
-Any communications regarding individual grievances or other interests that are personal to the party submitting the communication and could not reasonably be construed to be of concern to security holders or other constituencies of the Company (such as employees, members of the communities in which the Company operates its businesses, customers and suppliers) generally as well as resumes and other forms of job inquiries, solicitations, advertisements, surveys, "junk" mail and mass mailings will be handled in accordance with the Company’s established procedures for these types of communications.
+2. Under these procedures, communications from shareholders are distributed, as appropriate, by the Company’s General Counsel and Corporate Secretary to the appropriate director or directors.
+Any communications regarding individual grievances or other interests that are personal to the party submitting the communication and could not reasonably be construed to be of concern to security holders or other constituencies of the Company (such as employees, members of the communities in which the Company operates its businesses, customers, and suppliers) generally, as well as resumes and other forms of job inquiries, solicitations, advertisements, surveys, "junk" mail, and mass mailings, will be handled in accordance with the Company’s established procedures for these types of communications.

 3. All communications should be accompanied by the following information: